This guide outlines some best practices for implementing in-stream ads.

 Creative review process

-Video ads must pass Ad Exchange's standard verification checks before they are served by Real-Time Bidding (RTB).
-After Ad Exchange approves them, RTB starts and continues to serve them until they are disapproved by Ad Exchange.
+Video ads must pass Authorized Buyers's standard verification checks before they are served by Real-Time Bidding (RTB).
+After approval, RTB starts and continues to serve them until they are disapproved.

 Note that video tags should remain live for the entire duration of the review.
 If the video tags are not live or become stale for any reason, they may be disapproved, post-filtered, and/or throttled.